 The Metropolitan Tramways Company was formed.
 The inauguration of the Graaff Electric Lighting Works at the Molteno reservoir was held, followed by the official switching on of the street lights at the Town House, Greenmarket Square.

-Sir Alfred Milner appointed Governor of the Cape Colony.
+Sir Alfred Milner was appointed Governor of the Cape Colony.

 The electric tramline public service was extended to a Kloof Nek line.
 Work commenced on the new power station in Dock Road, near the docks, known as the Central Power and Lighting Station.